deedy5/ddgs/README.md

     - Result repeatability, prioritizing frequently repeated positions
     - Wikipedia summaries at the top of results, if available

-To customize backend order, pass a list of backend names (e.g., `backend='google', 'brave', 'yahoo'`).
+To customize the search engine order, provide the backends as a comma-separated string (for example: `backend="google, brave, yahoo"`).
 The library will query them in order, falling back to the next one if an error occurs.

 The library works in parallel, adjusting concurrent requests based on `max_results`.
 This ensures efficient and fast retrieval.
 Note that a single query returns results from one page; iterate over pages for more results.
 Setting `max_results` to None returns all unique collected results.